 The abstract submission for ISCOMS 2022 is open from October 17th 2021 till January 30th 2022.

-The most important function of your abstract is to show that you have a valuable contribution to the congress and secondly, to lure the audience to your presentation.
+The most important function of your abstract is to show that you have a valuable contribution to the congress and to lure the audience to your presentation.
 Abstracts will only be taken into account for the abstract selection procedure when they are written in English and do not exceed a maximum of 350 words.
-Furthermore, unfortunately, we cannot accept case-studies, reviews and literature studies (except for meta-analysis).
+Unfortunately, we cannot accept case-studies, reviews and literature studies (except for meta-analysis).